United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government: First hearing

 The committee's first public hearing was held on February 9, 2023.
-Witnesses included Republican senators Ron Johnson and Chuck Grassley; former Democratic congresswoman and paid Fox News contributor Tulsi Gabbard; former FBI agents Thomas Baker and Nicole Parker; George Washington University law professor, and Fox News contributor Jonathan Turley; and Elliot Williams, a CNN legal analyst and Obama administration deputy assistant attorney general.
+Witnesses included Republican senators Ron Johnson and Chuck Grassley; former Democratic congresswoman Tulsi Gabbard; former FBI agents Thomas Baker and Nicole Parker; George Washington University law professor, and Fox News contributor Jonathan Turley; and Elliot Williams, a CNN legal analyst and Obama administration deputy assistant attorney general.

 Democratic congressman Jamie Raskin was also invited to testify.
 He remarked that "millions of Americans already fear that weaponization is the right name for this special subcommittee — not because weaponization of the government is its target but because weaponization of the government is its purpose."

 Jordan said in his opening statement that the committee would investigate concerns among Americans that multiple government agencies and Big Tech were acting to "suppress information and censor Americans."

-In her opening remarks, Democratic ranking member Stacey Plaskett said she was "deeply concerned about the use of this select subcommittee as a place to settle scores, showcase conspiracy theories and advance an extreme agenda that risks undermining Americans [sic] faith in our democracy."
+In her opening remarks, Democratic ranking member Stacey Plaskett said she was "deeply concerned about the use of this select subcommittee as a place to settle scores, showcase conspiracy theories and advance an extreme agenda that risks undermining Americans' faith in our democracy."
 She added that Democrats would resist the subcommittee's authorization to examine ongoing criminal investigations that might "derail ongoing legitimate investigations into President Trump or any other President and others within his orbit."

-Whistleblowers
+Controversy around whistleblowers

-For months prior to creation of the subcommittee, Jordan had asserted that "dozens" of whistleblowers had contacted his office about alleged government abuses.
+For months prior to creation of the subcommittee, Jordan had found that "dozens" of whistleblowers had contacted his office about alleged government abuses.
 Three whistleblowers provided private testimony prior the subcommittee being formed.
-In March 2023, Subcommittee Democrats released a 316-page report finding the interviewed men did not meet the definition of a whistleblower and had engaged in partisan conduct that called their credibility into question, writing "each endorses an alarming series of conspiracy theories related to the Jan.
+In March 2023, Subcommittee Democrats released a 316-page report asserting the interviewed men did not meet the definition of a whistleblower and had engaged in partisan conduct that called their credibility into question, writing "each endorses an alarming series of conspiracy theories related to the Jan.
 6 Capitol attack, the Covid vaccine, and the validity of the 2020 election."
-The witnesses provided little firsthand knowledge of wrongdoing or violation of law.
+According to the report, the witnesses provided little firsthand knowledge of wrongdoing or violation of law.
 The report said they have ties to far-right Republican operatives and former Trump administration officials.
-Two of the men testified they received financial support from Trump loyalist Kash Patel and one said Patel arranged for him to get a new job at a conservative think tank.
-One of the men engaged with Russian propaganda outlets while working at the FBI.
+Two of the men testified they received financial support from Trump loyalist Kash Patel who following Trump's election in 2024 was appointed as Director of the Federal Bureau of Investigation, and one said Patel arranged for him to get a new job at a conservative think tank.
 Jordan's spokesman alleged Democrats were misrepresenting the testimony in an effort to smear the witnesses.
 Democrats suggested the men were being characterized as "whistleblowers" to shield them from public scrutiny and asked Jordan to call them for public testimony.

 Second hearing

 Twitter Files authors Matt Taibbi and Michael Shellenberger testified before the committee on March 9, 2023.
+Both Taibbi and Schellenberger shared documents highlighting a range of concerns, from the White House pushing Twitter to censor Harvard epidemiologist Dr. Martin Kulldorf, to FBI officials urging suppression of the Hunter Biden laptop story ahead of the 2020 presidential election.